 Today, Americans are living more and more of their lives on the internet.
 We shop, bank, socialize, work and play online.
 But as our digital lives become increasingly important, they are also exposed to greater risks.
 Hackers are lurking around every corner ready to steal our identities, drain our bank accounts, and lock us out of our computers.
 That’s why we need to take extra precautions to safeguard our digital world.

 You might have heard of two-factor authentication (2FA) and wondered what it is.
 In fact, it’s an increasingly important tool in the fight to stay safe online.
 Together with security software for your PC/mobile device and a password manager, it forms a kind of Holy Trinity of digital security.
 Here’s what you need to know.

 First, why again is it important?

-There are literally billions upon billions of breached log-ins circulating on the dark web.
-Last year, Yahoo alone admitted a breach of three billion user records.
+There are literally billions upon billions of leaked log-ins circulating on the dark web.
+Last year, Yahoo alone admitted a leak of three billion user records.
 And in December 2017, a database of 1.4 billion stolen usernames and passwords — the biggest of its kind ever found — was discovered on a hidden site, all set up for hackers to use.

 How does it work?

 Two-factor authentication provides an extra layer of security for your account, making it harder for the bad guys to gain unauthorized access.
 With 2FA, knowing the username and password alone is not enough to get in — you also need a second “factor”: something you know (e.g., your mother’s maiden name); something you have (e.g., a code issued via SMS, or by an app or dongle); or something you are (e.g., you fingerprint) that a hacker doesn’t (or isn’t).
 We focus here on the second kind — a code which constantly changes or expires after use.
 It can be delivered to you by text message or a secure application on your device/computer, making it virtually impossible for the hacker to get hold of.

 We’ll start with the most common and easiest-to-use 2FA app.